federicominniti/FuzzingProject/README.md

 (Repository for ICT Risk assessment's project)

 ## Main goals are:
-- to study and explore fuzzers
+- to study and explore fuzzers;
-- to perform fuzz testing
+- to perform fuzz testing.

 ## Preview
 <p align="center">